Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 and where independent agents/brokers bring the greatest value is finding the insurance company with the best-fit product and premium for your specific needs.

-A seasoned independent agent/broker is going to have a method of creating competition among the insurers to get you a best case offer.
+A seasoned independent agent/broker is going to have a method of creating competition among the insurers to get you a best case offer and product.

 Knowing how to handle an insurance company underwriter “on the fence” over which rate table to put you in, is part of having a seasoned and knowledgeable agency team.
 A top notch agent or broker can tip the scale and see you are placed correctly.